mastercomfig/tf2-patches/README.md

 [![ko-fi](https://img.shields.io/badge/Support%20me%20on-Ko--fi-FF5E5B.svg?logo=ko-fi&style=flat-square)](https://ko-fi.com/mastercoms)
 [![Liberapay](https://img.shields.io/liberapay/receives/mastercoms.svg?logo=liberapay&style=flat-square)](https://liberapay.com/mastercoms/)
 [![Steam donate](https://img.shields.io/badge/Donate%20via-Steam-00adee.svg?style=flat-square&logo=steam)](https://steamcommunity.com/tradeoffer/new/?partner=85845165&token=M9cQHh8N)
 [![Join the Discord chat](https://img.shields.io/badge/Discord-%23comtress--client-7289da.svg?style=flat-square&logo=discord)](https://discord.gg/CuPb2zV)

 # Welcome to Team Comtress 2!
-Before sharing your ideas and feedback, it's important to have a good understanding of what this project is.

 ### What *is* TC2?

 Team Comtress 2 is a fork of an older version of Team Fortress 2, with a community developer team fixing bugs, improving performance, and adding quality of life features, with the goal of having those changes pulled upstream by Valve to the modern game.

 ### What is TC2 *not*?

 * **TC2 is *not* a "pro mod"**

 While much of the work in TC2 will improve the competitive experience, TC2 does not touch gameplay, balance, or competitive rules.